 Calculator: The Calculator API is integrated to automatically calculate the fine when books are submitted back post the due date.

 User-friendly interface: This allow the users to use the system easily and without any hassle.

 Fast access to Database: This functionality saves time with instant access and smooths the entire process of library management.

 Quick transaction: With multiple payment gateway integrations, users can make easy and instant payments sans any hassle.

 Social Networking Integration: By integration the social media networks in the system, user engagement can be enhanced.

 Multi-language: Integrating the multi-language feature makes the whole process easier as then users can interact with the system in any of the available languages they are comfortable with.

-Planner & Schedule: This functionality allow to manage the processes of LMS pretty easily.
+Planner & Schedule: This functionality allows to manage the processes of LMS pretty easily.

 24×7 Online Access: The feature can be accessed pretty easily at any time of the day.

-Book Claim/Reservations: The feature allows to manage the book reservations efficiently.
+Book Claim/Reservations: The feature allows us to manage the book reservations efficiently.